texastribune/ckeditor-gamma/README.md

 ## Documentation

-Our CKeditor wiki is available at: https://wiki.texastribune.org/x/OI0c.
+The Texas Tribune CKeditor wiki is available at: https://wiki.texastribune.org/x/OI0c.

 The full editor documentation is available online at the following address: http://docs.ckeditor.com

-## Installation
+## Deployment

-Rather than overriding widget behavior in Django, we're keeping this as js loaded where needed.
-To install, place the appropriate scripts in a template.
+We're serving the editor source from our CDN bucket on S3, which various templates connect to.
+Jenkins will automatically deploy changes to the master branch to the CDN bucket, and they will therefore be immediately(ish) effective on the production system, so be careful when uploading changes!